BenjaminBurton/terraformDocker/README.md

 # Build Infrastructure - Terraform Docker

-> Create a file to define your infrastructure.
+ Create a `main.tf` file to define your infrastructure.

 ```js
 terraform {